sous-chefs/kafka/README.md

 # Description
-Install Kafka 0.8.0-beta1, and probably any higher version, whenever they are released.
+Installs Kafka 0.8.0-beta1, and probably any higher version, whenever they are released.
 Given that they don't change URLs and the like.

 Based on the Kafka cookbook released by WebTrends (thanks!), but with a few